-Comfortable, sanitary lodging shall be furnished by the Employer in all cases where an employee is required to take a rest period away from his home center.
+Comfortable, sanitary lodging shall be furnished by the Employer in all cases where an employee is required to take a rest period away from their home center.
 Air-conditioned hotel rooms shall be furnished.
 Hotel rooms shall be equipped with blinds or draperies or be suitably darkened during daylight hours.
 There shall be no bunk beds or double beds and both drivers shall be entitled to a room.
 All team driver lodging must be maintained on the basis of one (1) driver per room.

-Under unusual circumstances in which the Employer is unable to furnish satisfactory lodging, the employee shall be paid fifty dollars (\$50.00) for each rest period; except where accommodation is unavailable at such figure and it is necessary for the driver to pay in excess of fifty dollars (\$50.00), he shall receive reimbursement of the actual cost of the room.
+Under unusual circumstances in which the Employer is unable to furnish satisfactory lodging, the employee shall be paid one hundred dollars (\$100.00) for each rest period; except where accommodation is unavailable at such figure and it is necessary for the driver to pay in excess of one hundred dollars (\$100.00), they shall receive reimbursement of the actual cost of the room.

-The Employer shall furnish transportation to and from the nearest public transportation, when there is unreasonable delay, at an awayfrom-home center, provided there is no public transportation available in the near vicinity and provided further that this provision shall not apply where the driver is allowed to use company equipment for transportation.
+The Employer shall furnish transportation to and from the nearest public transportation, when there is unreasonable delay, at an away-from-home center, provided there is no public transportation available in the near vicinity and provided further that this provision shall not apply where the driver is allowed to use company equipment for transportation.